programmfabrik/fylr-plugin-custom-data-type-gfbio/README.md

 * _standard
     * List of preferred labels in different languages
 * _facet
-    * URI combined with preferred label in given frontend-language and in all other configured data-languages (as far as provided by the FINTO-API.)
+    * URI combined with preferred label